Skip to content

 Hustle culture promotes the idea that productivity means doing more, faster, and without breaks.
 For neurodivergent adults, particularly those with ADHD, this approach often ignores the unique ways their brains function.
 ADHD brains can experience intense bursts of focus but also rapid fatigue, difficulty sustaining attention, and overwhelming sensory inputs that make continuous productivity unrealistic.

 Such relentless pressure breeds burnout, anxiety, and feelings of failure when neurodivergent individuals cannot meet these unrealistic expectations.
-This disconnect calls for a redefinition of productivity that honors neurodivergent needs instead of pushing against them.
+This disconnect calls for a redefinition of productivity that honours neurodivergent needs instead of pushing against them.

 Redefining Neurodivergent Productivity